 Vaccines are essential to getting children off to a healthy start in life and keeping them healthy as they grow up.

-Because immunization programs of the 20th and 21st century have been so successful, many parents today have never seen the many vaccine-preventable diseases that were once common.
-They don’t realize that those infectious diseases could reemerge.
-If individuals choose not to vaccinate themselves or their children, some diseases that are now rare or nonexistent in the United States may resurface.
+Because immunization programs of the 20th and 21st centuries have been so successful, many parents today have never seen the many vaccine-preventable diseases that were once common.
+They may not realize that those infectious diseases could reemerge.
+If individuals choose not to vaccinate themselves or their children, some diseases that are now rare or nonexistent in the U.S. may resurface.

-Infectious diseases that used to be common in children in the United States – including polio, diphtheria, pertussis (whooping cough), rubella (German measles), and chickenpox – are preventable with vaccines approved by the U.S. Food and Drug Administration (FDA).
+Infectious diseases that used to be common in children in the U.S. – including polio, diphtheria, pertussis (whooping cough), rubella (German measles), and chickenpox – are preventable with vaccines approved by the U.S. Food and Drug Administration.
 Vaccines can prevent contagious diseases that once killed or harmed many infants, children, and adults.
 The FDA ensures that the vaccines that we approve or authorize for emergency use in the U.S. meet our safety and effectiveness standards.

-From babies to teenagers, people need vaccines throughout childhood to provide them with immunity from potentially dangerous infectious diseases.
+From babies to teenagers, people need vaccines throughout childhood to protect them from potentially dangerous infectious diseases.
 Without vaccines, children would be at risk for serious illness and even disability, or death, from diseases such as meningitis due to Haemophilus influenzae type b (Hib), measles, and whooping cough, among others.

 The FDA ensures that the vaccines we approve or authorize have undergone a rigorous and extensive development program.
-The development programs for vaccines include studies conducted by the manufacturers to meet FDA standards for safety and effectiveness in the target population.
+This includes studies conducted by the manufacturers to show that the vaccines meet FDA standards for safety and effectiveness in the target population.
 The FDA has extensive expertise in clinical trial design and methods, and manufacturers conduct clinical trials according to plans that have been evaluated by the FDA.
-The FDA approves a vaccine only if it determines that the vaccine’s benefits outweigh its risks.
+The FDA approves or authorizes a vaccine only if it determines that the vaccine’s benefits outweigh its risks.